mosaad2707/PermiNIT/README.md

 # PermiNIT
-This project was created as a part of Code.INIT() Hackathon where it had won 2nd Runners Up It is aimed to develop an automated permission system for colleges and similar organization.
+This project was created as a part of Code.INIT() Hackathon where it had won 2nd Runners Up.
+It is aimed to develop an automated permission system for colleges and similar organizations.
 The web application is a flutter based stack which also uses SMTP library in python to automate the emails.
-Further template mapping has been implied for automation of these emails
+Further template mapping has been implied for automation of these emails.

 # Home Page Login
 This page uses your organization based email account to verify your credentials and use it for sending the mail .